Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Well this seems to work.

-Since the service is a singleton, if we update it from one controller, the other will be updated too.
+Now our `$scope.user` in both `MainCtrl` and `SecondCtrl` is using `UserInformation` and since the service is a singleton, if we update it from one controller, the other will be updated too.
 So your question now is.
 Where the `UserInformation` parameter comes from?

 Angular uses `dependency injection` to inject the services where we need them.
 Explaining how the `dependency injection` works is not a subject for this article.
 But in plain words, when we create a service, we can inject it in any controller, directive or even in another service.
 How?
 Just passing as a parameter the name of the service.